scheuclu/discontinous_galerkin/README.md

 This is is a project I did in University.

-The goals was to implement a simple Disconntious Galerkin solver in 1D for the acoustic wave equation in 1D:
+The goals was to implement a simple [Disconntious Galerkin](https://en.wikipedia.org/wiki/Discontinuous_Galerkin_method) solver in 1D for the [acoustic wave equation](https://en.wikipedia.org/wiki/Acoustic_wave_equation):

 $$
 \begin{align}